 FMLA Leave means an approved leave during which your employer is required to continue to offer you health plan coverage for a statutorily specified period of time under the federal Family Medical Leave Act or any other federal or state law that requires continued health plan coverage during a leave of absence.
 A leave is an FMLA leave only during the time period during which health plan coverage is statutorily required to be maintained.
 See the Reinstatement of Coverage and Special Situations, Extension of Coverage sections in the Eligibility, Enrollment and End of Coverage chapter for special rules pertaining to coverage during and following an FMLA leave.
 A workers' compensation leave of absence does not meet the definition of FMLA leave because the applicable state workers' compensation laws do not require that health plan coverage be continued for any particular amount of time while an employee is off on a workers' compensation leave.
-However, as required by applicable state law, an employee who is off on a workers' compensation leave.
+However, as required by applicable state law, an employee who is off on a workers' compensation leave is treated exactly the same as an employee who is off on a comparable non-workers' compensation leave.